-When something is connected to the internet, which means that it can send information or receive information, or both.
+When something is connected to the internet, that means that it can send information or receive information, or both.
 The internet of Things is about extending the power of the internet beyond computers and smartphones to a whole range of other things, processes, and environments.

-IoT provides businesses and people better insight into and control over the 99 percent of objects and environments that remain beyond the reach of the internet.
+IoT provides businesses and people better insight into and control over 99 percent of objects and environments that remain beyond the reach of the internet.
 And by doing so, IoT allows businesses and people to be more connected to the world around them and to do more meaningful, higher-level work.

 The Internet of Things (IoT) is a system of interrelated computing devices, mechanical and digital machines, objects, animals or people that are provided with unique identifiers and the ability to transfer data over a network without requiring human-to-human or human-to-computer interaction.